Skip to content

 Create Non-Reloadable Prepaid Card

 To create a new non-reloadable prepaid card, use the Cards SDK service method cardsService.createNonReloadablePrepaidCard.
-Pass the session_token, the account_uuid, the NonReloadablePrepaidCardRequest model and the CreateCardSdkCallback.
+Pass the session_token, the account_uuid, and the NonReloadablePrepaidCardRequest model.

 val model = NonReloadablePrepaidCardRequest(...)